wp-plugins/wp-spreadplugin/readme.txt

 * When Plugin on static front page, product filters aren't working correctly.

 == Changelog ==

+= 3.9.7.1 =
+* Anchor added so you can jump directly to spreadplugin shop if set
+* Basket Widget integrated and not display separatly in plugin list
+* Temporarly removed category and sorting boxes, sorry but will return later

 = 3.9.7 =
 * Code optimizations